 - Is planning a teaching career in the United States upon graduation; and

 - Possesses adequate skills in the language(s) necessary to carry out the dissertation project.

 DURATION OF THE GRANT

-Students may propose research for six to 12 months.
+Students may propose research for a period of no fewer than six months, and up to a maximum of twelve months.
 This fellowship may not be renewed.

 TERMS AND CONDITIONS